RESEARCH STARTER

 Structural assimilation is a term coined by sociologist Milton M. Gordon (1918-2019) in his influential book Assimilation in American Life: The Role of Race, Religion, and National Origins (1964).
 Structural assimilation refers to an incoming or minority group’s impact on, or infiltration into, the social structures of the established host group.
 Assimilation occurs at two distinct levels.
 At the structural level, it entails increasing access by members of minority ethnic groups to power and privilege within the society’s major institutions, including the economy, the polity, and education.
 Jobs, housing, schooling, and other key arenas of life are progressively acquired without regard for people’s ethnic affiliation.
 At the interpersonal level, it involves increasing interaction among members of different ethnic groups within personal networks—clubs, neighborhoods, friendship circles, and ultimately marriage.
 People interact closely without regard for one another’s ethnic identity.

 Structural assimilation is not a fixed condition but a process experienced by minority ethnic groups over several generations.
 Moreover, it is a variable that can range from a minimal degree to virtually complete absorption into the larger society.
 European Americans, regardless of specific ethnic origin, enjoy relatively equal access to jobs, political authority, and other important life opportunities and increasingly interact with the dominant group in informal settings.
 This indicates a high level of structural assimilation.
-African Americans, in contrast, have achieved a much lower degree of integration in the economy, polity, and education and generally have not entered into intimate relations with members of the dominant group to as great an extent as have European Americans.
-African Americans’ level of structural assimilation, then, is considerably lower.
+However, other groups have experienced a much lower degree of integration in the economy, polity, and education.
+As a result, levels of structural assimilation remain comparatively lower.

 Bibliography